Romania’s quiet farm-filled region might disappoint those searching for blood

-Well, sorry to disappoint just before Halloween, but the pop-culture image of Transylvania is a pile of rubbish.
-Which figures, since the man who made Transylvania infamous, the Irish writer Bram Stoker, never set foot in the place, before or after his novel “Dracula” became a worldwide sensation at the end of the 19<span “vertical-align: text-top;”>th century.
+Well, sorry to disappoint you just before Halloween, but the pop-culture image of Transylvania is a pile of rubbish.
+These figures, since the man who made Transylvania infamous, the Irish writer Bram Stoker, never set foot in the place, before or after his novel “Dracula” became a worldwide sensation at the end of the 19th century.

 What Stoker would have seen then, had he bothered to visit, is not that much different from what a visitor to Transylvania can see today, or would have seen 500 years ago: Fields of green and gold bordered by wrinkled, forest-covered crags of mountains.